BioShock (2007) – 4NERDS Master Game Page

 EngineUnreal Engine 2.5

-Core LoopExplore, improvise, survive, uncover, decide
+Core LoopExplore, scavenge, improvise, upgrade, survive, uncover, decide

-BioShock made environmental storytelling, audio diaries, and a major late-game narrative twist feel central to a mainstream shooter rather than decorative extras.
+BioShock made environmental storytelling, audio diaries, and a major narrative twist feel central to a mainstream shooter rather than decorative extras.

 OVERALL 9.5 / 10 A landmark of mood, theme, and world design.